 Meet Jack, Calum and Robbie Hudson...

-Three brothers from the outback of Northern England.
-These mer-boys grew up swimming together in the Lake District.
-They were often found scrambling down rivers like Cumbrian commandos and leaping off stacks and piers, flailing into deep water.
-Then, like all of us, they found themselves stumbling into that deathly clinch we call… adulthood.
+Three brothers from the outback of Northern England, raised by Scottish Wilds.
+These boys grew up swimming together in Cumbria's Lake District, scrambling down rivers like clumsy commandos and leaping off stacks and piers, flailing into deep water.

-To date their big family swims include: world-first crossings of the three most powerful maelstroms (the Corryvreckan, Saltstraumen and Moskstraumen).
-A 9-day/90-mile River Eden swim from source to mouth.
-A 5-hour/13C swim the full length of Loch Broom.
-And a crossing of the Turkish Hellespont, from Europe to Asia.
+To date their big swims include: world-first crossings of the three most powerful maelstroms (the Corryvreckan, Saltstraumen and Moskstraumen), a 9-day/90-mile River Eden swim from source to mouth, a 5-hour/13C swim the full length of Loch Broom, and a crossing of the Turkish Hellespont, from Europe to Asia.